 Increase in connected things and smart device utilization

-As Internet of Things and connected devices are becoming popular, markets are expanding exponentially for telecom players.
+As the Internet of Things and connected devices are becoming popular, markets are expanding exponentially for telecom players.
 Players like Amazon and Google are giving connected homes a whole new dimension.
-Natural Language Processing, Artificial Intelligence and Smart Devices are all becoming part of the western households.
+Natural Language Processing, Artificial Intelligence, and Smart Devices are all becoming part of western households.
 Last year, the global smart and connected devices market grew 27%.
-Cellular IOT is expected to reach 3.5 billion dollars in 2023 according the Ericssion Mobility Report 2018.
+Cellular IoT is expected to reach 3.5 billion dollars in 2023 according to the Ericsson Mobility Report 2018.

 These numbers clearly show how exponentially this industry is growing opening up avenues for telecom players to explore and expand like never before.

 Public sector impact due to smart cities gaining traction